-[181] The Appellant states that moose is the main species that sustains his hunting business and he has no ability to mitigate the effects of the Harvest Allocation policies and procedures by diversifying into other species or other activities such as trail riding.
+[173] The Appellant states that he employs many local guides and purchases his capital assets, his supplies and inventory in the Interior of BC.
+He also states that moose is the main species that sustains his hunting business and he has no ability to mitigate the effects of the Harvest Allocation policies and procedures by diversifying into other species or other activities such as trail riding.
 He states that his area has been heavily impacted by the mountain pine beetle and the ensuing logging.
-With all of the clear cutting, the resulting aesthetics do not attract eco-tourism.
+With all of the clear cutting, the resulting aesthetics do not attract ecotourism.
 Accordingly, without sufficient quota, his guide outfitting business, and other businesses in his territory, will cease to be economically viable.
 This will result in an impact to the economy of the local area, and will reduce the value of his territory.
 In support, he cites the Trumpy Report which confirmed that a loss of quota opportunity will significantly impact revenues for the guide outfitting industry and result in a loss in guide territory value.

-[182] By failing to issue sufficient quota to the Appellant, he submits that the Regional Manager has caused, and will cause, significant financial and economic hardship now and in the future.
-The Appellant submits that the Regional Manager's decision is contrary to sections 2 and 4 of the Commercial Hunting Interests policy because it does not remove "unnecessary barriers to achievement of allocation prior to reducing allocation", and fails to provide the Appellant with a "predictable, fair share" of the allocation of moose in his guide outfitter territory.
+[174] By failing to issue sufficient quota to the Appellant, he submits that the Regional Manager has caused, and will cause, significant financial and economic hardship now and in the future.
+The Appellant submits the Regional Manager's decision is contrary to sections 2 and 4 of the Commercial Hunting Interests policy because it does not remove "unnecessary barriers to achievement of allocation prior to reducing allocation", and fails to provide the Appellant with a "predictable, fair share" of the allocation of moose in his guide outfitter territory.

-[183] The Appellant states that, traditionally, he has guided approximately 20 moose hunters per year and achieves 90% of his quota.
-Before 2009, he had 72 moose for a five-year period.
-For three years, from 2009-2011, he received 36 moose.
-With the additional 1,200 km2 he acquired in 2005, he should have had a total of 85 moose over five years.
-He submits that his current 2013-2016 allocation and 2013-2014 quota constitutes a significant reduction and is contrary to the above-noted policy: it has resulted in a lack of certainty and the inability to plan for the future.
-The uncertainty and inability to plan is highlighted by the draft allocations and quotas that are attached to his affidavit, which show different numbers than what he ultimately received.
+[175] The Appellant states that, from 2009-2011, he received 22 bull moose, and before 2009, he had a five-year allocation of 39 bull moose.
+He submits that his current 2013-2016 allocation and 2013-2014 quota constitutes a significant reduction, and is contrary to the above-noted policy: it has resulted in a lack of certainty and the inability to plan for the future.
+The uncertainty and inability to plan is highlighted by the draft allocations and quotas that are attached to the affidavit of Mr. Fraser, which show different numbers than what he ultimately received.
 In addition, the changes have not been gradual.
 The Regional Manager's failure to comply with either this policy, or the Minister's pronouncement, constitutes an unreasonable and improper exercise of discretion.